 For example, Netflix is well-known for A/B testing artwork for titles to identify which images perform best at getting users to watch videos.

-Readability test
+Readability testing

 Readability formulas are a computer-run testing tool that provides an analysis of your content.
 They’re a simple way of testing how easy your copy is to read by prioritizing small words and short sentences.

 However, if you’re truly aiming to test your content with real users, then readability formulas might not be the best option.
 While they may be an attractive solution, especially if you’re on a budget, they can often produce inconsistent results, and they don’t give any actionable feedback.
-For better results, use readability tests in combination with the other methods described above.

 Example questions for your content test